Emily Lukacz, MD, MAS

 - Karl Luber, MD - completed a fellowship in urogynecology with Dr. Donald Ostergard at Long Beach Memorial Hospital and was the previous division director at Kaiser Permanente, San Diego.

 - Shawn Menefee, MD - completed a fellowship in urogynecology at Louisiana State University and was director of the Urogynecology Division at the Naval Medical Center, San Diego before joining Kaiser Permanente, San Diego.

 - Keisha Dyer, MD, MPH – completed the three year fellowship at UCSD/Kaiser in June 2010 and joined Drs.
 Menefee and Luber at Kaiser Permanente, San Diego.
 She is the associate director of the Female Pelvic Medicine & Reconstructive Surgery Fellowship Program and Fellowship Site Director at Kaiser Permanente, San Diego.

 - Gouri Diwadkar, MD - completed a three year fellowship at Cleveland Clinic under the guidance of Dr. Matthew Barber.
 In 2010, she joined Drs.
-Karl Luber and Shawn Menefee at Kaiser Permanente, San Diego.
+Luber and Menefee at Kaiser Permanente, San Diego.